ishkining/100-days-web-python/README.md

 Oooooh, I have just watched a lot of stuff that I knew and so I feel like I have wasted time, but I really believe that I should do all these for tricking my mind to be precise.

+### 29-32 days - Static sites - 25.07 10:55

+It was really fun to learn pelican and netlify.
+Color me amazing.